 - How Many Burners?

 - Where do I cook?

-Campervan stoves tend to be either the portable or installed variety.
-The former is basic camp stoves that can be either outside or inside (provided you take the proper safety measures).
+Campervan stoves tend to be either portable or installed (a lot of rv stoves).
+The former is a basic stove top for cooking either outside or inside (provided you take the proper safety measures).

-Portable stoves are easy to store and, depending on whether or not they come with a carrying case and how well they pack up, can be easily transported on a day or overnight trips into the bush.
+Portable stoves are easy to store and, depending on whether or not they come with a carrying case and how well they pack up, can be used on backpacking trips or as part of everyday van life.

-Campervan stoves are either gas or electric.
-Gas stoves use either propane or (less commonly) butane and I only covered one electric stove (the induction stove by Duxtop) on the list.
+In general, you’re buying either a gas or electric stove.
+Gas stoves use either propane or (less commonly) butane and I only covered one electric stove top (the induction stove by Duxtop) on the list.

 Electric stoves are probably, on the whole, safer because there is no flame or carbon monoxide to worry about.
 They are, on the other hand, quite power-hungry and require you to have either a large battery or access to shore power to operate.

 Gas-powered stoves are definitely cheaper to run and whether it’s psychological or not, cooking on an open flame just makes food taste better IMO.